AudiusProject/audius-protocol/monitoring/README.md

 #### Saving Production Dashboards

+##### Saving Production Dashboards Within `prometheus-grafana-metrics`

-When saving production dashboards, this can be done locally by setting the appropriate envars required by `./grafana/bin/save-dashboards.sh`, but everything works out of the box if you ssh into the `prometheus-grafana-metrics` box directly:
+When saving production dashboards, everything works out of the box if you ssh into the `prometheus-grafana-metrics` box directly:

 ```bash
 ssh-add ~/.ssh/id_ed25519.github